 Sunday April 29, 2024

-Perhaps you can already guess by the title of this post, but I wasn’t in for a stress-free ride.
-There were no major catastrophes, but the trip got off to a bit of a rocky start.
-And as per normal, my bad luck seemed to come in threes…
+You can already guess by the title of this post, but I wasn’t in for a stress-free ride.
+There were no major catastrophes, but the trip got off to a somewhat rocky start.
+And, as usual, my bad luck seemed to come in threes…

 HICCUP #1

-The first of these three mishaps occurred when I attempted to check in for my flight Saturday morning.
-About 24 hours before my departure, I logged onto the airline app on my phone to get checked in.
+The first of these three mishaps occurred when I attempted to check in for my flight on Saturday morning.
+About 24 hours before my departure, I logged onto the airline app on my phone to check in.
 But it wouldn’t let me do so.
-I kept getting an error message informing me I needed check in at the airport because I was flying internationally with a lap child.
+I kept getting an error message informing me I needed to check in at the airport because I was flying internationally with a lap child.

 WTF?!?!

-I immediately double checked my booking, confirming that it said nothing about a lap child.
+I immediately double-checked my booking, confirming that it said nothing about a lap child.
 There was nothing there.
-I hadn’t accidentally click an extra box when I booked my ticket.
-So where in the world did the airline get this idea I was flying with a lap child?
+I hadn’t accidentally clicked an extra box when I booked my ticket.
+So, where did the airline get the idea that I was flying with a lap child?
 My kid is 17 years old.
 He isn’t flying to Portugal.
 And he definitely was going there on my lap (or anyone else’s)!!

-Interestingly, the American Airlines agent had no clue what I was talking about out.
+Interestingly, the American Airlines agent had no clue what I was talking about.
 Even after I showed him my phone and the message on the app, he didn’t know what to make of it.
 Their system didn’t show me traveling with a lap infant.
-He said he just needed to scan my passport and then he sent me on my way with my boarding passes.
+He said he just needed to scan my passport, and then he sent me on my way with my boarding passes.
 It must have just been a glitch with the app.
 No biggie.

 HICCUP #2

-Of course that wasn’t the end of the travel issues.
-The second hiccups popped up around 9 pm last night, when I got an alert from the airline on my phone.
-The message said they were offering to change my flight to a later day.
+Of course, that wasn’t the end of the travel issues.
+The second hiccup occurred around 9 pm last night, when I received an alert from the airline on my phone.
+The message stated that they were offering to change my flight to a later date.

 Huh?!?
 What was that about?

-At first I assumed the offer was because they oversold my flight.
-The DFW airport is a major North American hub for American Airlines.
+Initially, I assumed the offer was because they had oversold my flight.
+The DFW airport is a hub for American Airlines.
 It stood to reason they had more people traveling there than seats.
 But this wasn’t the issue at all.
 Not even close.

-The real reason for the alert was because the National Weather Service just issued warning of severe weather at DFW with “very large hail, damaging winds and tornadoes” over the next 12 hours.
+The real reason for the alert was because the National Weather Service just issued a warning of severe weather at DFW with “very large hail, damaging winds, and tornadoes” over the next 12 hours.

-So now I had a new worry, which kept me up half the night fretting that a new text would come in canceling my flight to DFW entirely – just as it had on the front end of my trip to Ireland and Scotland last September.
+So now I had a new worry, which kept me up half the night, fretting that a new text would come in canceling my flight to DFW entirely – just as it had at the beginning of my trip to Ireland and Scotland last September.

 But just as with the “lap child” hiccup earlier in the day, the bad weather didn’t ultimately derail my trip.
 Lady Luck and good fortune were still on my side.
 The storm pushed east of the Dallas-Fort Worth area about 90 minutes before we landed at the airport.
 I wouldn’t need to endure the rough air until we flew over the strong storm that evening while en route to Europe.